The history of kitesurfing: How the sport originated and evolved

-The beginnings of kitesurfing
+The beginning of kitesurfing

 The first kitesurfers